brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 enough calories.
 You'll be fine.
 * Take the hike one 1/2 day at a time.
 I sometimes became overwhelmed when I started to think too far down the track.
 Just get yourself to the next shelter.
 You'll be fine.
+* Sometimes I met people hiking in the opposite direction who shared scary-sounding descriptions of upcoming trail features.
+Very often these descriptions turned out to be over-blown.
+Don't dwell much on other hikers' trail experiences, particularly fear-mongering - everyone experiences the trail differently.
+We've all heard about "type-2 fun" (i.e. things that were hard at the time, but seemed very fun in retrospect), but I think there is also a phenomenon like "type-2 horror" when things that really weren't *that* hard in the moment seem very difficult in retrospect.
+You'll be fine.
 * Keep in mind that everything about the journey is impermanent.
 All torrential rain storms and all ridiculously steep climbs will pass.
 You'll be fine.
-* No matter how much of an introvert you are (like me), the people you meet along the trail are a blessing.
-Stop and talk to other hikers.
+* No matter how much of an introvert you are (like me), **the people you meet along the trail are a blessing.** Stop and talk to other hikers.
 Even if you are a tenter, make a point of introducing yourself to everyone else at the shelter.
 Eat dinner with the group.
 This will greatly improve your mental state.
 You'll be fine.

-The possibility of not finishing the Trail never entered my mind.
+The thought of not finishing the Trail never entered my mind.

 Resupply/Town Stops
 -------------------